 Classic Plus One: a savory sandwich with any type of bread, “butter,” and Wisconsin cheese plus one additional ingredient.
 The interior ingredients must be at least 60% cheese.

 Classic Plus Extras: a savory sandwich with any type of bread, “butter,” and Wisconsin cheese plus unlimited additional ingredients.
 However, the interior ingredients must still be at least 60% cheese.

 Classic Dessert: any kind of bread, “butter,” and Wisconsin cheese plus additional ingredients to create an overall sweet (as opposed to savory) flavor that would be best served as a “dessert” grilled cheese sandwich.
 However, the interior ingredients must still be at least 60% cheese.

 If you can’t get to Wisconsin, no problem!
 There will be Grilled Cheese Festivals all over the country!

-The categories for “sammiches” in the Grilled Cheese Invitational in Los Angeles are quite whimsical:
+The categories for “sammiches” in the 2014 Grilled Cheese Invitational in Los Angeles were quite whimsical:

 Love, American Style : White bread, butter, orange cheese (American or Cheddar).
 NOTHING ELSE.